n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.keaptrigger.md

+---
+title: Keap trigger node - n8n Documentation
+description: Documentation for the Keap trigger node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Keap trigger

 [Keap](https://keap.com/) is an e-mail marketing and sales platform for small businesses, including products to manage and optimize the customer lifecycle, customer relationship management, marketing automation, lead capture, and e-commerce.